cirruslabs/cirrus-ci-docs/docs/support.md

 ## Priority Support Pricing

-As a company grows, engineering team tend to accumulate knowledge operating and working with Cirrus CI, therefore there is less need of "support effort per new seat" from our side.
-In addition, Cirrus CI allows to [bring your own infrastructure](guide/supported-computing-services.md) which increases complexity of the support.
+As a company grows, engineering team tend to accumulate knowledge operating and working with Cirrus CI, therefore there is less effort needed to support each new seat from our side.
+On the other hand, Cirrus CI allows to [bring your own infrastructure](guide/supported-computing-services.md) which increases complexity of the support.
 As a result we reflected the above challenges in a progressive pricing model based on a seat amount and a type of infrastructure used: